Start Small. Learn Fast.

 Match the diagnostic to where the trust break shows up first.
 If the argument is about marketing spend, start with Where Did the Money Go.
 If marketing, sales, and finance are all showing different numbers, start with Three Teams Three Numbers.
 If you are not sure what to build next, start with Translate the Ask.

-What happens after the diagnostic is finished?
+What happens after the audit?

 You get a clear deliverable with findings, a prioritized action plan, and a recommendation for the next step.
 That might be a larger Domain Methods engagement, internal work your team can handle, or an honest assessment that no further outside help is needed.